XorTroll/Biosphere/README.md

 > Bringing life to Nintendo Switch homebrew!

+## **IMPORTANT!** this project is no longer continued.

 Biosphere (previously a devkitA64 homebrew library) is a homebrew toolchain / development kit using LLVM and clang.

-**IMPORTANT!** use this at your own risk (see state below), since the libraries are still under development.

 ## WIP status (TODO)